boly38/node-mongotools/README.md

 - remove N oldest deprecated backups.

 This readme contains some samples.
 Other samples are under [examples/](./examples).

+You may notice that `mongodump` and `mongorestore` binaries are part of [database-tools](https://www.mongodb.com/docs/database-tools/installation/installation/) (follow standard installation for common OS).
+These binaries are mandatory for node-mongotools nodejs project as we are talking here of "wrapper" : a more convenient way to launch command + arguments from NodeJS code).

+From a Github Actions context, you can install them via [action-mongo-tools](https://github.com/boly38/action-mongo-tools).
+There is an example in this project in [main workflow](.github/workflows/main.yml) that execute tests.

 ## Command line usage